Top 20 Things To Do in Adelaide With Places to Visit

 Dive into the Himeji Gardens

-If you love gardens you must not miss out on a stroll through the charming and unique Himeji Gardens.
-This Japanese Garden is in the southern part of Adelaide and it was established in 1982 to seal the sister-partnership between Adelaide and the heritage city of Himeji.
-The garden blends features of profound significance in the Japanese culture: the “Senzui” with lake and water and the “Kare Senzui” with rocks and dry to celebrate the beauty of nature.
-It’s a special experience to walk through the 13 spots of the Japanese Himeji Gardens.
-They are open every day and the entrance is free.
+The garden blends features of profound significance in the Japanese culture: the “Senzui” with lake and water and the “Kare Senzui” with rocks and dry to celebrate nature’s beauty.
+It’s a unique experience to walk through the 13 spots of the Japanese Himeji Gardens.
+They are open every day, and the entrance is free.
 However, you can also book a guided tour for a small fee.
-More info here.

 Spend Time in Glenelg

-Go for a Morning Walk to Henley beach
+Go for a Morning Walk to Henley Beach

-I love Henley Beach.
-While first-time travellers tend to prefer Glenelg Beach, which is good for shopping, its cafes and its playgrounds, I find Glenelg touristy, whereas Henley beach is a place where locals hang out on a weekend, for a morning walk or a bike ride along the beach promenade.
-You can also take the tram to Henley beach or hire a bike from the Adelaide city centre and cycle down, about 20 km on cycling paths, to the beach.
-Enjoy the sunset and chill out at the many beach-front bars, cafes and trendy dining venues.
+You can also take the tram to Henley Beach, hire a bike from the Adelaide city centre, and cycle down about 20 km on cycling paths to the beach.
+Enjoy the sunset and chill out at the beach-front bars, cafes and trendy dining venues.
 This is a relaxing thing to do in Adelaide after dark.

 Cherish the Adelaide Central Market

 The Adelaide Market is an institution and probably no. 1 among all Adelaide attractions.
-A colourful place filled with a great atmosphere.
-An authentic celebration of local produce and cuisine: from home-grown fruits, vegetables, native meats, cheese, bread, to an array of local seasonal delicacies.
-This is also a classic thing to do.
-You will love browsing through the stalls, enjoying coffee, breakfast and lunch.
-On Saturdays, there are food tastings, with stalls and shops offering free tastings of local produce.
-Get there early.
+It is a colourful place filled with a great atmosphere.
+An authentic celebration of local produce and Australian cuisine, from home-grown fruits, vegetables, native meats, cheese, and bread to an array of local seasonal delicacies.

 A great way to enjoy the Adelaide Central Market is to join a Market Walking Tour.
 I went on a 3-hour morning walking tour and loved it.
 Don’t miss out on Lucia’s Place and have a lovely cappuccino with zeppole (bakery’s specialities).